Yue-0/RMUA/src/sentry/README.md

 ## 1.Introducion

-This package is robot visual recognition package that provides armor plate detection and shooting functions.
+This package is the sentry communication package, which defines the custom topics and services of this project.

 ## 2.Structure